Student Support and Emergency Team

-If you or another student is having difficulty or may need support, I encourage you to contact any member of SSET, or me, to express those concerns.
+If you or another student is having difficulty or may need support, contact any member of SSET to express those concerns.
 You may also contact the group as a whole by emailing email@example.com.
 If your concern is urgent, please call 911 or Public Safety's emergency number, 727-343-1262 (Gulfport) and 727-420-8868 (Tampa).
 You are not being asked to diagnose any student's condition, but rather to let us know what student may be in need of support so that we can help.

 Because we treat all reports as having been made in confidence, we may not be able to share with you the outcome of any concern you express.
 We will, however, attempt to confirm that we have made contact with the student.
 Because an email communication often includes identifying information, we cannot guarantee anonymity to those who make email submissions.